DarchevilleThomas/RayTracer/README.md

 1. First way :
  - In a terminal clone the project from gitlab `git clone https://gitlab.univ-artois.fr/thomas_darcheville/sae-3.a.01.git`.
- - Go to the folder 'scripts' with the commande `cd scripts` and run the command : `bash scriptMain.sh [test.txt]`
+ - Go to the folder 'scripts' with the command `cd ./scripts/` and run the command : `bash scriptMain.sh [test.txt]`

 This first way will carry out the tests with the Main branch of our project.
 In this main branch there are all the features that work perfectly.